cashmy/living-task-framework/core/taxonomy/Glossary.md

 - AI protects creative flow
 - AI offers alternatives without being asked
 - AI reflects on implications, not just answers
-- AI learns user preferences over time
+- AI learns user preferences over time (powered by ARS)

 - *For AI**: When user has loaded CFP or references "cognitive partnership," they expect you to be proactive about intent extraction, flow preservation, and reflective analysis.